translate/translate/docs/developers/releasing.rst

    the major changes with *This is a bugfix release for the X.X.X branch.*
 #.
 Add the converted major changes to the release description
 #.
 Include at the bottom of the release description a link to the full release
-   notes at Read The Docs
+   notes at Read the Docs
 #.
 Attach the tarball to the release
 #.
 Mark it as pre-release if it's a release candidate